-California Board and Licensing
+California State Board Licensing Lawyers

 California licensing boards create and enforce the regulations that apply to a variety of professions in the state.
 Many workers need a professional license to work, including general contractors, nurses, doctors, and other healthcare professionals.
 Businesses may also need licenses, especially to sell regulated substances such as alcohol and marijuana.